Daniyal1234-alt/MetroBusRoutePlanner/README.md

     streamlit run app.py
 4. **Ensure PostgreSQL and PostGIS are installed and properly configured.
 Import the provided network data into your database if included.**

-📍 ### Future Work
+###📍  Future Work
-Add real-time traffic updates or delays
+- Add real-time traffic updates or delays
-Expand to other cities with similar BRT systems Mobile-friendly UI for field usage
+- Expand to other cities with similar BRT systems
+- Mobile-friendly UI for field usage

 ### Research Areas
-Machine learning for demand prediction
-Alternative routing algorithms (A*, Yen's) Accessibility features for special needs
+- Alternative routing algorithms (A*, Yen's)
+- Geospatial Data
+- Mapping

 ### Contact:
 daniyalaziz184@gmail.com